Dion Fortune and Merlin

 So, for example, if we read some of the descriptions written by her and members of her magical Fraternity of the sacred mountain of Atlantis with its three levels of existence we find that although life for the priests sounds fine in their comfortable and privileged existence on the top level, conditions further down the mountain were not so good.
 “All slaves were branded on the chest with a hot iron; their skin was like leather and they made no fuss.
 They ate their dead, and in their little wattle hovels their pickled joints could be seen hanging about.”
 And it gets worse….
 “There was no drainage system.
 Garbage was thrown over the side of the mountain and the lower population lived on it….much was left uncleared but in those days the sense of smell was not much developed.”
 Well, thank goodness for that. (quoted from The Arthurian Formula, ed Gareth Knight, published by Skylight Press, page 161)

 Now I’m in no position to say whether or not this is a true and accurate description of life at the foot of the sacred mountain, or even if there was a sacred mountain, or even if there was an Atlantis.
-I don’t think any of us are, although the idea became thoroughly embedded in the magical beliefs of Dion Fortune's Fraternity, now the Society of the Inner Light, whose magical practice at all levels is based on these 'memories' of Atlantis.
+I don’t think any of us are, although the idea became thoroughly embedded in the magical beliefs of Dion Fortune's Fraternity, now the Society of the Inner Light, whose magical practice at all levels is based on these 'memories' of Atlantis and the 'recreation' of its priesthood.
 To my mind, the point is not that we should become embroiled in Atlantean garbage disposal systems but look a little higher.

 As I mentioned, one of the threads of the magical tradition DF aligned herself and her group with, was that of the Theosophists such as Blavatsky, not least in Blavatsky’s description of what she called the seven root races of humanity.
 She named the first five of these root races as the Arctic, Hyperborean, Lemurian, Atlantean, the so-called Aryan root race of the present, and there are still two more to come.
 In this overview of the entire cycle of human history, the ‘root race’ acts as a sort of essential representative or central focus from which all else develops during that Age.
 As with any group or organisation, in accordance with natural law and the inevitable progress of evolution, each of these Ages, and each Root Race, eventually comes to a natural end but the best of their knowledge, achievements and wisdom are transmitted to the next Age in a series of evolutionary waves, so that each new human civilisation builds on the progress of the previous ages.
 This might all sound like remote and obscure occult theory but if we apply the same ideas to our own lives as a general principle of how things work, it makes common sense - which is what we want.